VanzT/Z80-4-M5Cardputer/README.md

 Quick (is 17 minutes quick?) video to get you running or follow instructions below - https://www.youtube.com/watch?v=Q3s67ilp_zs

 1. Clone this repo or download it as a zip file to your local machine (NOT THE CARDPUTER) and unzip.
 2. In the extracted files you got from this repo, edit \Z80-4-M5Cardputer-main\SD Card Files\z80\creds.txt to include your network's SSID and password.
 Replace the examples with your SSID and wifi password (remove the "<" and ">" symbols).
 This is so you can telnet to the Cardputer and not have to connect it by USB/serial to use it (although you can still do so).
-   2a.
-As of release 1.4, if connection to local wifi fails, the cardputer will now setup an access point.
-See release v1.4 notes below.
+NOTE: starting in release 1.4, the Cardputer will fall back to setting up an access point if it cannot connect to your local network.
+See 1.4 update below.
-4. Optionally, turn off the use of the Cardputer onboard LED by setting LED = off in the creds.txt file
+3. Optionally, turn off the use of the Cardputer onboard LED by setting LED = off in the creds.txt file
-5. In the extracted files you got from this repo, grab the \ESP32_Z80_Emulator\release\ESP32_Z80_Emulator.bin file and place on the SD card (with M5 Launcher already installed) into the \downloads folder on the root of the SD card.
+4. In the extracted files you got from this repo, grab the \ESP32_Z80_Emulator\release\ESP32_Z80_Emulator.bin file and place on the SD card (with M5 Launcher already installed) into the \downloads folder on the root of the SD card.
 If a \downloads folder does not already exist on the root of your SD card, create one and put the .bin file in there as described.
-6. In the extracted files you got from this repo, get \SD Card Files\boot.txt, the \z80 folder, and the \disks folder and place all 3 on the root of the SD card which will then look like this:
+5. In the extracted files you got from this repo, get \SD Card Files\boot.txt, the \z80 folder, and the \disks folder and place all 3 on the root of the SD card which will then look like this:

    SD Card: